Ngäbe-Buglé Comarca: Daily life

 Chácaras (called kra in Ngäbere), are sturdy bags made from plant fibers.
-They are used both as storage units and to transport materials.
+The nalbinding technique is used.
+The bags are used both as storage units and to transport materials.
 Occasionally you can even see infants being transported in a chácara.
 Some women also make these bags to sell so they may participate in the informal economy.

 Families have a few large cooking pots called pailas and many keep chicha, a corn drink, in the house.

-Guaymí men typically wear homemade multi-colored pants, straw hats and rubber boots, while women wear full bright colored dresses with shoulder and neckline adornments (nagua) and embroidered bands around the waist and bottom.
+Ngäbe-Bugle men typically wear homemade multi-colored pants, straw hats and rubber boots, while women wear full bright colored dresses with shoulder and neckline adornments (nagua) and embroidered bands around the waist and bottom.
 Women generally do not wear shoes.
 These items are usually made at home with hand crank sewing machines and, like chácaras, sold for extra income.

-The filing of teeth to a point using a machete sharpener is not uncommon among Guaymí men and women, although the practice is generally carried out in more traditional areas.
+The filing of teeth to a point using a machete sharpener is not uncommon among Ngäbe-Bugle men and women, although the practice is generally carried out in more traditional areas.

 Families are usually rather large and often groups of women live close together so they can assist each other when caring for children.
 Polygamy was once common among the Ngäbe-Buglé as the number of wives and children a man has signifies prestige.
 It is no longer common since supporting multiple wives and large families is increasingly difficult.

 Social capital and reciprocity networks formed through a kinship system are important for reducing economic and social resource vulnerability while creating opportunity for families to cooperate and take advantage of more opportunities that will help them and other members of their kinship group get by.
 Marriage and kinship relations also play a large part in determining land ownership and use rights.